LHCb-Cincinnati/software/LHCb/Gauss_MadGraph.md

 Try to follow all the conventions of the normal dec files: [link](https://gitlab.cern.ch/lhcb-datapkg/Gen/DecFiles/blob/master/CONTRIBUTING.md).

 ### Building Decfiles and Gauss
 Next, we need to build the sim10 version of Gauss.
-Follow the directions below, they have only been tested on lxplus.
+Follow the directions below, they have only been tested on lxplus.  **Be sure to use lxplus7!
+These directions won't work on lxplus8 or lxplus9.**

 ```
 lb-set-platform x86_64_v2-centos7-gcc11-opt